adaptician/panorama/kubernetes/readme.md

 The app is using an NGINX load balancer to act as the web server.

+Note: nginx is being used simply to serve the files (static file server), rather than a load balancer.
+Traffic is managed by the Ingress.

 `docker build -t panorama.app -f .\src\Panorama.Web.Host\Angular.Dockerfile .`

 ### Create a deployment and service